pandakudux/pirc-bot-project/README.md

 ## Running the bot

-To run this bot the following files will be required:
+To run this bot the following files will be required (.java files can be found in the SourceCode folder):
 - MyBotMain.java
 - MyBot.java
 - gson-2.6.2.jar